-The following extra-curricular enrichment opportunities are available: school choir.
+The following extra-curricular enrichment opportunities are available: school choir and recorder club

 The subject leader is responsible for the management and maintenance of musical resources, as well as for liaising with the head and the school business manager in order to purchase further resources.

-Musical resources which are not required on a daily basis, and those in relation to key whole-school topics, will be stored in the music room.
+Musical resources which are not required on a daily basis, and those in relation to key whole-school topics, will be stored in the music area.

 EYFS have their own ‘music basket’ in which they keep basic percussion instruments for use in their lessons.

 Musical equipment and resources required for lessons must be retrieved by the class teacher so they are easily accessible to pupils during lessons.
 Resources are to be returned to the music room at the earliest convenience.

 The subject leader will undertake an audit of musical equipment and resources on an annual basis.